 Internet scammers are out there

-Change your passwords (often)
+Change your passwords — often

-We’ve all experienced the frustration of forgetting a password (or two) and may attempt to avoid this by using the same password for all accounts.
-Well, easily guessed passwords are a gift to online fraudsters.
+Everyone has experienced the frustration of forgetting a password or two and may attempt to avoid this by using the same password for all accounts.
+Short or easily guessed passwords are a gift to online fraudsters.

 Beware of email attachments

-Scammers send you attachments as a way to trick you into installing Malware (malicious software) onto your computer so that they can potentially get access to sensitive information.
+Scammers send you attachments as a way to trick you into installing malware (malicious software) onto your computer so that they can potentially get access to sensitive information.

 Don’t send personal account information by email

-If a financial institution requests any information through email, don’t respond directly.
-If you see this type of email, it’s most likely a scam, as no reputable bank would ask you to send personal information over the internet.
-Instead, go to the app or online portal and verify they have attempted to reach you.
+Keep in mind that no reputable bank would ask you to send personal information over the internet.
+Instead, navigate directly to the institution’s app or online portal and verify it has attempted to reach you.
 If not, call customer service to verify any communication.